 At first the water will be very murky with the plant material floating on the top.

-Eventually, as things settle, the heavy rocks/gravel will sink to the bottom, then the sand will settle in a layer.
+Eventually, as things settle, the heavier rocks will sink to the bottom, then the sand will settle in a layer.

-A thin layer of grey clay will appear at last, and the organic material will remain floating or will settle on the top.
+A thin layer of grey clay may appear at last, and the organic material will remain floating or will settle on the top.

 The soil discovery bottle is a fun activity to do and to watch over the course of a week!
 If your child/children are extra interested, why not read them a book or two about soil?